 My research focuses on the ancient Roman world, with particular interests in the political and cultural history of the period c.
 200 BCE–400 CE; the historical geography of the Roman empire, especially in the Roman West; and comparative ancient empires.

-I am currently at work on four research projects of varying scope that address these topics.
+I am currently at work on three research projects of varying scope that address these topics.
 The first is a monograph on the relationship between law, imperialism, and political culture in the middle and late Republic.
 This book project investigates the role of legal mechanisms, especially statutory law, in structuring Republican imperialism.
 Its central thesis is that the conquest, annexation, and material exploitation of overseas territories during this period were all propelled by a distinctively republican form of ordering the world, a form reflected above all in the legal apparatus of empire.
 In connection with this project, I am also part of a team preparing a new edition of Roman Statutes.

 A second project, still in the very early stages, is exploring the wild, dynamic, and sweeping Atlantic façade of the Roman world.
 In the context of the Roman empire as a whole, the Atlantic rim—a macro-region that traces a natural arc from southern Ireland and southwest Britain, across the Atlantic littoral of Gaul and the Iberian peninsula, to the Strait of Gibraltar and the far northwestern corner of the African continent—may be seen as a sort of ecological “frontier,” defined by the ocean itself.
 This Atlantic façade has been ignored in studies of the Roman empire as a political and economic system—unrecognized, it seems, as a coherent geographical unit of historical analysis.
 Through a series of articles (including a chapter in a forthcoming Festschrift for Brent Shaw), conferences (including a seminar at the 2020 Society for Classical Studies Meeting), and edited volumes, I hope to investigate the long-term history of the Roman Atlantic with special attention to frontier zones, political economy, commercial networks, and provincial cultures and identities.